Cole-Fabrics-Logos-02

 Feedstock

-Concerns surrounding textile waste have been growing in recent years, with the high turnover rate of clothing attracting both public and governmental attention.
-This has led to a spotlight being placed on textile waste, especially in regards to what happens to it once it reaches the end of its life cycle.
+Concerns surrounding textile waste continue to grow, with the high turnover rate of clothing attracting both public and governmental attention.
+This has led to a spotlight being placed on the life cycle analysis of textile waste.

 2